maxmace/music/_posts/portfolio/2026-05-10-Cassette-Space-1.markdown

 ## The Composition

-"Cassette Space 1 - Chromium Pilgrimage" suggests an 80s Chrome tape experiment that is euphoric but slightly more twilight zone than comfort zone.
+"Cassette Space 1 - Chromium Pilgrimage" suggests an 80s Chrome tape experiment that is euphoric but slightly more *Twilight Zone* than *comfort zone*.

-A cosmic overture bookend a floating, dreamlike shower of sound that only occasionally evokes Vangelis' Blade Runner atmosphere, without copying any of his notes.
+A cosmic overture bookends a floating, dreamlike shower of sounds that only occasionally evokes Vangelis' Blade Runner atmosphere, without copying any of his notes.

 ## The Medium is the messenger